-- Technology: This technology is to use devices embedded in the city and computers in the network to execute ICT services with ultra-low latency and high reliability. - 2 Purpose: For example, if a computer running a process to avoid an accident at a corner on a cloud far away via network, it will not be able to make it in time, and there is also a problem of communication being delayed by network congestion.
-And even when it's convenient, you do not want to leak sensitive information including bio-information to external networks or the cloud.
-Therefore, security is also highly required. - 3 Background: European Telecommunications Standards Institute (ETSI) is conducting standardization for edge computing by MEC (Multi-Access Edge Computing) as well as regulation of 5G provision.
-Network Vision 2030 presented by the Ministry of Internal Affairs and Communications proposes the need for ultra-low latency and highcapacity communications using edge computing.
-In the white paper of 5G Americas advocates the future direction of edge computing architecture including collaboration with information-centric networking.
+- Technology: This technology uses devices embedded in the city and computers in the network to provide ICT services with ultra-low latency and high reliability. - 2 Purpose: For example, if a computer that is running a process to avoid a vehicle accident at a corner is actually located in the cloud far away via the network, it will not be able to respond in time.
+In addition, communication may be delayed by network congestion.
+Furthermore, even when it is convenient, people do not want to leak sensitive information including bio-information to external networks or the cloud.
+Therefore, security is also essential. - 3 Background: The European Telecommunications Standards Institute (ETSI) is conducting standardization for edge computing by multiaccess edge computing (MEC) as well as regulation of 5G provision.
+"Network Vision 2030" presented by the Ministry of Internal Affairs and Communications states the need for ultra-low latency and highcapacity communications using edge computing.
+The White Paper of 5G Americas proposes the future direction of edge computing architecture including collaboration with information-centric networking.